ccasil/Tips-and-Templates/AngularDeployment.md

 `pm2 restart 0`
 `sudo service nginx reload && sudo service nginx restart`

+### __Update Deployed Project__

+1. Go to EC2 console and check which instance is running; SSH into it
+    `ssh -i {{mypem}}.pem ubuntu@ec2-54-67-21-6.us-west-1.compute.amazonaws.com`
+2. Pull from git repository located in /var/www
+    `cd /var/www` then `git pull`
+3. In project directory (main and Angular folders) install node_modules
+    `npm install`
+4. Build project
+    `sudo ng build`
+5. Reload and restart nginx
+    `sudo service nginx reload && sudo service nginx restart`
+6. Check AWS and go to public IP to see new updated version of web application

 ### __Replace Deployed Project__

-1. Go to EC2 console and check whcih instance is running; SSH into it
+1. Go to EC2 console and check which instance is running; SSH into it
     `ssh -i {{mypem}}.pem ubuntu@ec2-54-67-21-6.us-west-1.compute.amazonaws.com`
 2. Check if nginx is running
     `sudo service nginx status`
-3. Chec kif pm2 is running server.js file
+3. Check if pm2 is running server.js file
     `sudo pm2 status`
 4. Check if project was cloned properly
     `cd /var/www`